bluerobotics/bluerobotics.github.io/fxti/index.md

 	</div>
 </div>

-Insert the Binder connector from your _Fathom ROV Tether_ (or _Spool_ extension cable) onto the connector bulkhead recepticle.
+Insert the Binder connector from your _Fathom ROV Tether_ (or _Spool_ extension cable) onto the connector bulkhead recepticle so the WHITE ARROW on the plug aligns with the white line.
 Rotate the connector head clockwise until the connector locks in place and the GREEN LOCK symbol is in the 12 o'clock position.

 ## Attaching the USB Cable